 This mantra was mentioned in The Voice of the Silence, a holy scripture transcribed by the Master Blavatsky.
 OM generates and transmutes sexual power to the heart, awakens our superior emotional center.
 OM is prolonged.
 TAT, SAT, pronounced TAHT, SAHT, is short.
-These latter two mantras open the spiritual and psychic atmosphere around us, so as to bring down the forces of the Ain Soph Aur, the Limitless Light of Christ, and כתר Kether, since TAT reminds us of the Hebrew letter ת Teth, which is the central letter in the word Kether, signifying "seal," "covenant," "perfection," "completion."
+These latter two mantras open the spiritual and psychic atmosphere around us, so as to bring down the forces of the Ain Soph Aur, the Limitless Light of Christ, and כתר Kether, since TAT reminds us of the Hebrew letter ת Tav, which is the central letter in the word Kether, signifying "seal," "covenant," "perfection," "completion."
 SAT is the Seity beyond Kether, the Solar Absolute.
 These mantras are exceptionally powerful, helping us to vibrate with the solar Christ forces of faith through the transmutation of our sexual energies.

-Pneuma, or spirit, relates with the word pneumonia, which is a problem with breathing, indicating that the spirit is associated with the breath, which when we talk about the science of energy, is highly important.
+Pneuma, or spirit, relates with the word pneumonia, which is a problem with breathing, indicating that the spirit is associated with the breath.
+When we talk about the science of energy, breath is highly important.
 Pneuma relates with pranayama, the science of breathing, in that the spirit has the capacity to generate and open a type of mind which is in harmony with Christ, the divine source, the divine intelligence.
 Let us recall that the runic exercises are a combination of meditation, prayer, and pranayama, which works with the erotic force.
 The psyche, as described in the Greek myth, is very asleep, and only Eros, the divine power of God harnessed through the science of breath and divine sexual energy, has the potential to awaken us spiritually.
 This is known in the traditions of alchemy and Tantra in the east.

 We can do this mantra, OM TAT SAT, as long as we like within the position of the Rune Man.
 In the beginning we can practice for fifteen minutes, resting our arms down when we need to, then continuing with the prayer with the position of this rune, since it can be hard in the beginning to hold up our arms for a long period of time.
 We need to accustom the body through practice, as with any Yogic discipline.
 When we pray, or rest our arms, we should place our hands over our heart, with the right hand over the left, as in the style of the Egyptian initiates, since the right hand is solar and the left, lunar.
 The solar forces must conquer the lunar forces of our Sensual and Intermediate Minds, represented by how we place our hands on our heart (Tiphereth, our will).